 In several places in this document there are references to items which should be specified in an ICD between agencies participating in an exchange of attitude data.
 The ICD should be jointly produced by both agencies participating in a cross-support activity involving the transfer of attitude data.
 This annex compiles those recommendations into a single list.

+NOTE – The greater the amount of material specified via ICD, the lesser the utility/benefit of the ADM (custom programming will be required to tailor software for each ICD).

-Table C-1 : Items Recommended for an ICD
+Table I-1: Items Recommended for an ICD